 Itemized list:

-Data content is handled in a way that effectively serves as a database, without the need to deploy an actual database server.
-This is achieved by storing the site data (when needed) in YAML-formatted files, which can be queried and parsed automatically.
 The most optimal setup for the content development is to install Jekyll on your machine using the information contained in the Jekyll link above.
 This requires a modicum of effort but is certainly not too difficult.
 It is also possible to edit the material directly on GitHub (see the section below) using the state-of-the-art editor – VScode.
 It is imperative that such direct edits, if they are necessary, are done in your own branch (as opposed to “main”) so as to not accidentally damage the ePIC website by making unintended or invalid changes.

 We use a GitHub repository to manage the code for this site.
 Basic git/GitHub literacy is very helpful for efficient participation in the development of this site’s content.
 In terms of getting your new or updated content into the repo, the branch/pull request (PR) process is optimal.To get access to the code, create a clone of the website repository and move to the directory created:

-git clone git@github.com:eic/epic.github.io.git
+git clone git@github.com:eic/www.epic-eic.org.git

-cd epic.github.io
+cd www.epic-eic.org

 You should be able to create your own branch using the GitHub web interface, it’s fairly straightforward.
 Then, you can use a command line like the one below, to create a working copy of the branch on your workstation or laptop: